 Building a sustainable society is a global agenda, and it is important that we continue working to make that happen.
 The public and private sectors have joined forces in a growing movement to contribute toward the SDG global agenda for 2030.
+In financial markets, interest in home or coming to work on staggered schedules, because the health and safety of our executives and employees are of paramount importance.
+We are also making every effort to update our systems so that Crisis Response Operations can be smoothly implemented.

-In financial markets, interest in sustainable finance has increased.
+sustainable finance has increased.
 The DBJ Group has made strides toward the realization of a sustainable society by evaluating intangible assets through dialogue with customers in the course of our business, and especially through DBJ's various certification programs.
 Engaging in dialogue with stakeholders will remain a crucial endeavor as we continue to fulfill our mission as a front-runner in sustainability management.
 It is our sincere hope that this integrated report will lead to greater dialogue with all of our stakeholders.